evolgamesecmtb2014/evolgamesecmtb2014.github.io/_posts/2013-11-10-confirmedspeakers.markdown

 ***
-Note: The mini symposium is scheduled on the first day of the conference right in the first session.
+Note: The mini symposium is scheduled on the first day of the conference in parallel to the plenaries.
+Location: Valdemar
 ***